microtick/node-operations/README.md

 ## Step 3 Genesis Transaction - COMPLETE BY Tuesday, July 28, 2020 11:00 pm UTC

-All validators should perform the following GENTX steps:
+All validators should perform the following GENTX steps (skip to Step 4 if network has Launched):

 GENTX-1. **VERY IMPORTANT** After midnight UTC on Friday, July 24 and before Tuesday, July 28, 2020 11:00 pm UTC, ensure sure you have the final genesis.json with all the starting account balances: